Email filters for invoices: why they break and what actually works

 This guide covers the best email filter setups for invoices in Gmail, Outlook, and Zoho — along with an honest look at where they fall short and what you can do instead.

-Gmail Filters for Invoices
+Gmail filters for invoices

 Gmail's filter system is the most flexible of the major providers.
 To create a filter that catches invoices, go to Settings → Filters and Blocked Addresses → Create a new filter.
 Here are the most useful search patterns: